Off-Campus Library Access

 - Please observe the due dates on the books we send you.
 The due date is the date you should have the material back to us.
 Keep in mind that books obtained via interlibrary loan from other libraries typically will have very short loan periods.

 - Renewals are sometimes possible.
-Please request renewals through your ILLiad account (for interlibrary loan books), or in your CLICnet record (for UST and CLIC library books).
+Please request renewals through your ILLiad account (for interlibrary loan books), or in your CLICsearch account (for St. Thomas and CLIC library books).

 To register for this service:

-- Register in ILLiad, UST's interlibrary loan system, if you haven't already.
+- Register in ILLiad, St. Thomas's interlibrary loan system, if you haven't already.
 If you have an existing account, you can edit your personal information to match the following guidelines.

 How to request items:

-- For books, don't use the "Request" button in the CLICnet catalog.
+- For books, don't use the "Request" button in the CLICsearch catalog.
 Instead, use the ILLiad interlibrary loan system for all books that you want mailed to you.

 - For journal articles, also use the ILLiad interlibrary loan system.
 Most articles will be delivered electronically, and accessible via your ILLiad account as a PDF file that you can save to disk or print.